L3viathan/toolib/README.md

 `argmap` is a decorator that maps some function over all arguments, e.g. to turn them all to lowercase.

+`multimap` is a function that takes an iterable and a bunch of functions (or None) as additional arguments: The first function is applied to the first element of the iterable, and so on.

 `runtime` is a decorator to run a function *n* times, and measure the time.
 The result of the last call is returned.